 Don't leave food out of the refrigerator for more than two hours or one hour if it is over 90°F outside.
 Illness-causing bacteria can grow rapidly when perishable foods are left in the danger zone — between 40°F and 140°F. Always refrigerate foods in a timely matter.
 If you are on a road trip, tailgating or picnicking, pack perishable foods in a well-insulated cooler with ice or cold packs.

-- Mistake #6: Eating raw cookie dough (and other foods containing uncooked eggs)
+- Mistake #6: Eating raw cookie dough (and other foods containing uncooked eggs and flour)

 - Mistake #7: Marinating meat or seafood on the counter.
 Using raw meat marinade on cooked food.

 Never marinate meat, poultry or seafood on the counter or use the same marinade for raw meat and cooked food.
 If you marinate on the counter, harmful germs can multiple rapidly when in the danger zone — between 40°F and 140°F. In addition, if you use the same marinade on raw and cooked meats, the harmful bacteria from the raw food can spread to the cooked food.
 Always marinate raw meat, seafood and poultry in the refrigerator and only reuse marinade if you bring it to a boil just before using.